lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 which can be reduced to "Don't use things before you know you will need them", and eventually reduced to some truistic thing such as "think before doing".

-Additionally, you can see how abstraction cannot possibly be "indirection".
-Abstraction, is precisely the opposite: An abstraction is what deals with a problem more directly, with **nothing** in between, and **nothing** around it.
+Note that *abstraction* cannot possibly be "indirection".
+Abstraction is precisely the opposite: It is what deals with a problem more directly, with **nothing** in between, and **nothing** around it.

-When you see a software developer talking about "indirection", that is likely due to some historical baggage of unprincipled software design practices (i.e. making "abstractions" that are not abstractions, but something else, and then suffering the consequences of that).

 ## Design Patterns (as in the GoF book, etc)